JorgeUbaldoR/sem3-25-pi-2024_25-G131/documentation/sprint1/ESINF/usei04/02.analysis/Readme.md

-# US006 - Create a Task
+# USEI04 - Calculate execution times by each operation

 ## 2. Analysis